Metasurfaces-Enabled Wave Computing for Future Wireless Systems: Opportunities and Challenges: Introduction

-Wave computing is mainly realized via metamaterials~\cite{silva2014performing,li2022intelligent,yang2023reconfigurable}, whose responses can be dynamically engineered to enable precise manipulation of the properties of EM waves.
+Wave computing is mainly performed via metamaterials~\cite{silva2014performing_all,yang2023reconfigurable_all, stylianopoulos2025over_all}, whose responses can be dynamically engineered to enable precise manipulation of the properties of EM waves.
 Interestingly, the combination of the different states of a collection of metamaterials can enable wireless environments capable of directly performing various computing tasks.
-Among the first works dealing with metasurface-based wave computing belongs~\cite{silva2014performing}, which presented a holographic metasurface combined with graded-index waveguides and multilayered slabs designed to achieve a desired spatial Green’s function.
-On another direction, wave-domain-based over-the-air computing eliminates the need for traditional signal processing components in wireless communication systems, such as analog beamforming/combining circuitry and respective digital processing units as well as analog-to-digital converters, thereby streamlining the computing process~\cite{yang2023reconfigurable}.
+Among the first works dealing with metasurface-based wave computing, belongs~\cite{silva2014performing_all} that presented a metasurface combined with graded-index waveguides and multilayered slabs, which was designed to achieve a desired spatial Green’s function.
+In another direction, over-the-air wave domain computing eliminates the need for traditional signal processing components in wireless communication systems, such as analog beamforming/combining circuitry and respective digital processing units, as well as analog-to-digital converters, thus streamlining the computing process~\cite{yang2023reconfigurable_all}.
+In ~\cite{stylianopoulos2025over_all}, layers of programmable metasurfaces were optimized to realize neural network layers for edge inference purposes.